 Sustainable materials do not exist.
 Period.
-It doesn't matter how great of a material your clothes are made of, they still have a substantial negative effect on the environment.
+It doesn't matter what materials your clothes are made of.
+They still have a substantial effect on the environment.
 Many clothing companies talk about "sustainable textile production", but as long as sustainable materials don't exist, sustainable textile production doesn't either.

-So what can we do?
-To be honest, you need to buy fewer clothes.
-The first step is buying high quality garments and wearing them until they are completely worn out.
-That is your responsibility, and as a clothing company we need to take action as well.
+The hard truth is that we need to buy fewer clothes.
+And when we do need something new, it should be high quality and we must wear it until it is completely worn out.
+That's your responsibility, and as a clothing company we obviously have one as well.
 Below are some of the things Northern Playground does today to reduce our impact.

 We turned the traditional business model of clothing companies upside down.
 Now, we include you and the rest of our customers as much as possible in both business decisions and product development.
 Read more here.